plan-be/iode/doc/dev/ESTIM.md

 ### k\_est.c {#T3}

-These functions link the data in the current workspaces (EQ, SCL) and the estimation package.
+These functions link the data in the current workspaces (EQ, Scalar) and the estimation package.

-Before starting the estimation itself, the values of the coefficients, the LEC forms, the estimation methods, etc, are read from the EQ and the SCL in the current workspaces.
+Before starting the estimation itself, the values of the coefficients, the LEC forms, the estimation methods, etc, are read from the EQ and the Scalar in the current workspaces.

 After the estimation, if a solution is found, the results are stored in the workspaces by the functions in that group.